-I hope that this document will give students and parents an overview of the curriculum that is on offer at Key Stage 3 at Cotham School.
+I hope that this document will give students and parents an overview of the curriculum that is on offer in Year 9 at Cotham School.
 The aim is to show that we have a broad and balanced curriculum which meets all statutory requirements and provides enriched learning for the students.
-We feel it is important that all students at Key Stage 3 study Music, Dance and Drama.
-We also have a very strong focus on Maths and ICT, which forms our second specialism.
-The school achieved High Performing School status in 2010 and that, together with our most recent OFSTED report which classified the school and its curriculum as 'outstanding', supports our view that our curriculum is robust and interesting.